This was written quit sometimes ago, about an year or so, but I thought of blogging it now.

 })(window);

-Those who couldn't see the anonymous function, this is what I was referring to ( function....closure )(window);
+Those who couldn't see the anonymous function, this is what I was referring to

-function....closure is actually an anonymous function.
+( function....closure )(window);function....closure is actually an anonymous function.

 Our anonymous function is function(global){}.
 My way of interpretation of a closure is a function pointer which we can pass around like objects/variables, and where ever it gets passed it can be executed there.
 There is subtle difference of anonymous functions as compared to closures, mostly on the variable scoping.
-I dont know if this will work but the essence of function pointers vs anonymous functions can be found here: In "c/c++"

 int x =10;